 “That it approaches three billion simply reinforces the fact that the last fire season has reshaped Australia’s ecology over vast areas.”

-Wildlife research was ready to lend a hand
+University wildlife research was ready to lend a hand

 Fortunately, Charles Sturt’s study into artificial nesting hollows using 3D printing was ready to help.